HazyResearch/deepdive/doc/doc/advanced/greenplum.md

 	Tune `MaxPermSize` in Java, e.g., `-XX:MaxPermSize=128m`.

+	Another option, especially if you are running in a Virtual Machine rather than on "bare metal", is to add `vm.overcommit_memory = 1` to `/etc/syctl.conf` and then run `sudo sysctl -p` (Thanks to Michael Goddard for providing this aswer).

 - **How do I enable fuzzy string match / install "contrib" module in Greenplum?**

 	To enable *fuzzystringmatch* / the *contrib* module available for PostgreSQL